telekom-mms/sectpmctl/README.md

 # optionally disable swap while keys are created
 sudo swapoff -a

-# Now your machine has its own set of Secure Boot keys, test it
+# Now your machine has its own set of Secure Boot keys, test it.
+The test may
+# fail if the TPM support is incomplete, like on some ACER devices.
+See
+# 'Bugs and problems found' in this README.
 sudo sectpmctl boot test

 # Install the LUKS TPM key.
 Enter your current LUKS key when asked.